 It is the responsibility of the assigned faculty member to meet each class for the complete period and days scheduled.
-When personal or family illness or approved assigned duty elsewhere prevents the faculty member from meeting the scheduled class, it is the faculty member's responsibility to obtain supervisory approval of any substitute or alternative assignment whenever practical or reasonable.
+When personal or family illness or approved assigned duty elsewhere prevents the faculty member from meeting the scheduled class, it is the faculty member's responsibility to communicate with the supervisor and provide recommendations for a substitute and/or alternative assignment(s) for the students, whenever practical or reasonable.